LogikP/EPITECH_WorkShop_MicroService/README.md

 open the ./KrakenD/krakend.json file and setup your first redirection!

-at the link now to ping the localhost: 8002, if you did your job well, you are supposed to ping and have the same result as before on the localhost: 8080
+at the link now to ping the localhost:8002, if you did your job well, you are supposed to ping and have the same result as before on the localhost:8080

 # Step 7 : go further